denoland/wasmbuild/README.md

 ### CLI flags

 - `--debug` - Build without optimizations.
+- `--inline` - Inline the Wasm module.
+Useful for scenarios where you want a build output that works in environments that don't support Wasm imports yet.
 - `--project <crate_name>` / `-p <crate_name>` - Specifies the crate to build
   when using a Cargo workspace.
 - `--out <dir_path>` - Specifies the output directory.
 Defaults to `./lib`